codemachin/Chit-Chat/README.md

 	1) Use a unique username to start with
 	2) After logging in, users who are online are representated with green dot
 	3) Users who are offline are representated with red dot
-	4) click on a particular user to start the chat.
+	4) click on a particular user to start the chat
 	5) To move back press the red back button on top of the page
-	6) Use top green buttomn to logout
+	6) Use top green button to logout
 ```